horaciosystem/authentication/README.md

 Authentication
 ==============

-> How to do Authentication in react-native app
+> A react-native app with Authentication

 ## Motivation
 This app was taken from **Build Apps with React Native** course from [Udemy] [https://www.udemy.com/courses/]